maduyen/VoteChain/README.md

       npm install
       ```
 3. Once the dependencies are installed successfully
-   - Navigate to the backend directory, launch the backend
+   - Navigate to the backend directory, launch the backend.
+(Make sure the server is running on port 3000)
       ```
       cd backend
       node server.js